Updated July 13, 2021

 Vosshall Lab Members

 Leslie B Vosshall is the Robin Chemers Neustein Professor, Head of the Laboratory of Neurogenetics and Behavior, and Director of the Kavli Neural Systems Institute at The Rockefeller University.
 She is a molecular neurobiologist known for her work on the genetic basis of chemosensory behavior in both insects and humans.
 Her notable contributions to science include the discovery of the insect odorant receptors, and the elucidation of general principles regarding their function, expression, and the connectivity of the sensory neurons that express them to primary processing centers in the brain.
 She founded the Rockefeller University Smell Study in 2004 with the goal of understanding the mechanisms by which odor stimuli are converted to olfactory percepts.
 Vosshall received an A.B. in Biochemistry from Columbia University in 1987 and a Ph.D. from Rockefeller University in 1993.
 Following postdoctoral work at Columbia University, she joined the Rockefeller faculty in 2000.
-She is the recipient of the 2008 Lawrence C. Katz Prize from Duke University, the 2010 DART/NYU Biotechnology Award, the 2011 Gill Young Investigator Award, and the 2020 National Academy of Sciences Pradel Research Award.
+She is the recipient of the 2008 Lawrence C. Katz Prize from Duke University, the 2010 DART/NYU Biotechnology Award, the 2011 Gill Young Investigator Award, the 2020 National Academy of Sciences Pradel Research Award, and the 2021 W. Alden Spencer Award (joint with Kristin Scott).
 Vosshall is an elected fellow of the American Association for the Advancement of Science, and a member of the National Academy of Sciences.
 Photo: HHMI (2019)